SIMÓN: The Weight of Guilt in the Fight for Venezuela

 Who is Diego Vicentini?
 An incredibly inspiring and promising filmmaker to watch out for in the future.
 More than a filmmaker, he’s a philosopher at heart, a characteristic that makes him stand out because he doesn’t just like making good movies or writing good stories, he wants to tell stories that make you think.

 Diego was born in Caracas, Venezuela, and moved to Miami in 2009 when he was fifteen years old.
-He completed high school and pursued studies in finance and philosophy at Boston College.
+He completed high school and pursued studies in finance and philosophy at Boston College8.
 However, Diego's fascination with the combination of philosophy and film emerged early on during high school.

 During this time, he stumbled upon a random DVD titled Match Point by Woody Allen.
 As he started watching, he realized it was a reinterpretation of Fyodor Dostoevsky's Crime and Punishment, the work of Diego's favorite author.